transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 ### Illustration: WOG AAD login for Singapore public service agencies

 For Singapore public service agencies, one possibility your Agency may set up is for you to use your WOG AAD account for login.
-If so, login is as simple as a single click on the corporate login button (_click on image below to view .mov file_):
+If so, login is as simple as a single click on the corporate login button:

 [![User Access Panel Login](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-login.png)](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-login.mov)

 ## Audit Log

-## Audit Log
 From the sidebar, you can click on **Audit Log** > **Log** to bring up the audit log:

 - Each line item is records a specific action performed within the User Access Panel by a specific Super User, with relevant details such as time of action
 - When you click on a specific record, it then brings up more details of the user action for you to investigate, if required
+- This feature is used when performing investigations or troubleshooting why and when certain user rights were modified

 [![User Access Panel Login](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-auditlog.png)](https://rogueteacher.me/images/transformgovsg/sense-user-access-panel-auditlog.mov)